-No, you were not too demanding or needy for wanting your mom’s attention and care.
-Knowing the effects of unloving mothers on children can be liberating and help you foster healthy relationships.
+Healing from toxic mothers is not easy.
+But knowing the effects of mean mothers can be liberating and help you foster healthy relationships.

 As a child, we are dependent on our mothers for our safety, nourishment, and well-being.
-Our need for our mother’s love is primal and fundamental and thus your concern about the effects of unloving mothers on children is justified.
+Our need for our mother’s love is primal and fundamental and thus your concern about the effects of toxic mothers on children is justified.

-On the basis of this primary attachment with the mother, the child goes on to build its perception of self and of all other future relationships.
+On the basis of this primary attachment with the mother, the child goes on to build their perception of self and of all other future relationships.

 But if the mother fails to offer unconditional love in a consistent manner, her child is doomed to develop one of the insecure attachment styles and have difficulties forming and maintaining healthy relationships as an adult.

-7 Effects Of Unloving Mothers On Children
+7 Effects Of Toxic Mothers On Children

 They are too young to understand why they are being treated in such a terrible way by their primary caregiver and their formative mind makes them believe that there is something inherently wrong with them.

 2. Lack Of Confidence

 This can substantially impair the self-confidence of a vulnerable kid.
 Chances are after growing up, the child will struggle to believe that they are worthy of love and affection and that they have what it takes to achieve success.

 3. Trust Issues

 When that trust gets shattered into a thousand pieces, one can only imagine how messed up it can be for a child.
-It’s a no-brainer that developing trust issues at a tender age is one of the alarming effects of unloving mothers on children.
+It’s a no-brainer that developing trust issues at a tender age is one of the alarming effects of toxic mothers on their children.

 Such kids find it hard to place their trust in their friends and romantic partners.
 As a result, they frequently get obsessed, become suspicious to the extent of paranoia, and assume they would be cheated, betrayed, or left out in the cold.

 4. Sensitivity To Criticism

 Any kind of rejection will take them back to the time when they were not equipped to defend themselves.
 This might lead them to unknowingly compensate for that misery by overreacting or lashing out.

 5. Emotional Instability